 "No!" she cried, furiously shaking her head, "No!
 No!
 No!
 NO!"

-"We can't stay here," Noel told her, his tone surprising calm considering their little problem.
-"This place is overrun with monsters and we don't have the proper means to defend ourselves.
+"We can't stay here," Noel told her, his tone surprisingly calm considering their little problem.
+"This place is overrun with monsters and we have little in means to defend ourselves.
 The longer we stick around, the more we run the risk of not getting out of here in one piece."

 "I'm not moving, Noel!"
-Serah said, holding Mog closer to her body as she huddled up further into a protective ball.
+Serah said, holding moogle closer to her body as she huddled up further into a protective ball.
 "I c-can't…I can't do it!"

-If it were Lightning here, she would've told her to stop being a cry baby and get on with it.
+If it were Lightning here, she would've told her to stop being a crybaby and get on with it.
 Nudity certainly wasn't something to go losing a life over, or endangering others at that.
-Still it was surprising how much leeway Noel was giving her about all this.
-But that Serah was sure that would eventually give out, along with his patience.
+Still it was surprising how much leeway Noel was giving her about all this, but Serah was sure that would eventually give out, along with his patience.

 She bit down hard on her lip, trying to banish it.